felixlopz/hubrise-test-task/content/apps/livepepper/en/map-ref-codes.md

 Service Type such as Delivery, Collection or Eat in might require a EPOS code entry.
 Refer to your connected EPOS documentation on the HubRise website to verify.

-Service Types must be added by your LivePepper support representative.
+Service Types POS codes must be added by your LivePepper support representative.
 It cannot be done from the LivePepper back office.

 ## Charges